sgladkoff/goldpan-ru/docs/interpretisto.md

 **Interpreters** belonging to the same language pair can talk privately.
 They can see and hear each other, and have access to a private chat, exclusive to the **Interpreters** of their language pair.

-If you are an **Interpreter**, you will be asked to provide a username and select a langauge pair when logging in.

 You will have access to the additional materials of the conference (if any) via the **Download additional materials** button.

+You will be asked to provide a username and select a langauge pair when logging in.

 The following UI functions are available to an **Interpreter**:

 ![Interpreter UI 1](ui_interpreter_1.png)

-### Attendee (Event Local)

-As an **Attendee (Event Local)**, you can only listen to streamed audio from available users with the **Interpreter** role, in your chosen language.
-This role provides no streaming or chat input.

-If you are a **Attendee (Event Local)**, you will be asked to select an interpreting language when logging in.

 ### Attendee (Event Remote)